TOSIT-IO/tdp-server/README.md

 - Query parmeters in URL are written using snake_case.

     The [Naming Conventions of the Australian government API](https://api.gov.au/sections/naming-conventions.html) recommend using snake_case or camelcase for query parameters, however in the [FastAPI documentation](https://fastapi.tiangolo.com/tutorial/query-params/) snake_case is used and it is also the way to declare variables in python.
-Query parameters whch a re passed in the URL are therefore also in snake_case.
+Query parameters whch are used as path parameters in the URL are therefore also in snake_case although they shouldn't be according to the first document but is performed in the FastAPI documentation.

 - Kebab-case will be used for path segments except query parameters.